Kanrin-Cyou/streamlit_telegram_openAI_chatbot/README.md

 ## Running the Telegram Bot
 1. Install Docker if you haven’t already:  https://docs.docker.com/get-docker/
 2. Clone this repository to your local machine:
-3. Open config.ini and fill in your credentials:
+3. Open .env and fill in your credentials:

     - APP_ID and API_HASH Can be found in: https://my.telegram.org/auth
     - BOT_TOKEN: Search @BotFather in Telegram and follow the instructions